erroronline1/caro/readme.md

 * [Ressources](#ressources)
 * [License](#license)

-The most recent documentation is available at [https://github.com/erroronline1/caro](https://github.com/erroronline1/caro)
+The most recent documentation is available at [https://github.com/erroronline1/caro](https://github.com/erroronline1/caro).
+On viewing this document from within the application, images may be displayed on an unrestricted internet access only.

 # Introducion